1000copy/js24000/juamo.md

 Hey, I am Reco.
 I am a senior computer programmer and I love code very much.
 I think I am very suitable for the job opportunity you provide,so I want to try.

+I love coding,I love working in a remote way.
+I used to work this way for two years.
+For the programmer who work remotely,it is hard to protect his time from daily affair.If a programer can solve this problem,then he get freedom.

+I want to work with more people from different cultures.
+I have traveled to 10 countries, including France, Italy, the United States, and Japan.
+I am able to work while traveling and enjoy it.

 ## Why do you want to work with us?FACE

-I love working remotely, and I also want to work with people from different cultures.So it is exactly what I want.
+I love working remotely, and I also want to work with people from different cultures.So it's exactly what I want.
 Besides that you're doing the work of connecting people, it looks cool.

 ## Why do you want to leave your current company?
 Or what is the motivation behind your career change?

-For my family.
+I leave current company for my family.
 My wife works in Hangzhou, China, and I work in Chengdu, China.
 We all love our current work.
 But in this way, we can get together only twice per month.
 So I decided to leave Chengdu's work.Besides that Hangzhou is known as China's Silicon Valley.
 Here I can see more intelligent people.

 ## Why are you a suitable candidate?FACE

-In the past ten years, I have made several products as a developer and a team leader.
+In the past twenty years, I have made a dozens of products as a developer and a team leader.

 and I have been worked remotely about two years and I have strong discipline to work remotely.